openlegend/core-rules/core/SRD.md

 the alternate plane they were traveling by way of at the time (typically the Astral or Ethereal plane).

-The target becomes immune to all attacks that target either Evasion or Toughness, however, they also cannot deliver any attacks that target Evasion or Toughness.
+The target becomes immune to all attacks that target either Resilience or Toughness, however, they also cannot deliver any attacks that target Resilience or Toughness.

 ## Invisible